benjymous/annotations/sandman/sandman.31.md

-years this eccentric man has wandered the streets of San Francisco given "a square meal" almost whenever he asked for it, endowed with a certain income from easy-going citizens and tolerated because he was a public character of whose antecedants almost nothing was known and whose harmless delusion it pleased the popular whim to tolerate and encourage.
+years this eccentric man has wandered the streets of San Francisco given "a square meal" almost whenever he asked for it, endowed with a certain income from easy-going citizens and tolerated because he was a public character of whose antecedents almost nothing was known and whose harmless delusion it pleased the popular whim to tolerate and encourage.

 >From _The San Francisco Chronicle Reader_ (1962), which reprints a selection of